Joining us in Sixth Form

 Partial bursaries are also available at Sixth Form entry.
 A Partial bursary normally range from 25% to 75% of full tuition fees and may be awarded to candidates from low to middle income families who achieve the highest results in the entrance examinations.
 It is unlikely that a family with a significant six figure income, a large house or second property, or significant other assets would qualify for a bursary.
 Further details on Bursaries are available on the Admissions page of our website.
 If you wish to apply for a Partial fee bursary, and think you qualify financially, please select Full fee bursary as part of the registration process.

-Registered candidates are invited to sit three subject-based tests in early November 2018.
+Registered candidates are invited to sit three subject-based tests on Thursday 1 November 2018.
 Successful applicants are called back for interview shortly after.
 Before the assessment we shall require a reference from the Head of the candidate’s present school.
 No offer of a place will be made without a school reference and interview.

 The subjects offered for testing are from an approved list outlined on the option sheet submitted as part of the registration process.
 Mathematics must be taken as one of the tests by any candidate wishing to study Mathematics in the Sixth Form.